-Classification Subsequent Measurement Financial Assets at FVTPL Other investments are classified in this category.
-These assets are subsequently measured at FV and net gains and losses are recognised in profit or loss.
-Financial Assets at AC The following financial assets are classified within this category - trade and other receivables, cash at bank and loans receivable.
+Classification Subsequent Measurement Financial Assets at AC The following financial assets are classified within this category - trade and other receivables, term deposit, cash at bank and loans receivable.
 These assets are subsequently measured at AC using the effective interest method.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is also recognised in profit or loss.
 Trade receivables which do not have a significant financing component are initially measured at their transaction price and are subsequently stated at their nominal value less any loss allowance for expected credit losses.
 Debt Investments at FVOCI The Group and the Company do not have any financial assets classified within this category.
 These assets are subsequently measured at FV.
 Interest income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Other net gains and losses are recognised in OCI.
 On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.
-Equity Investments at FVOCI The Group and the Company do not have any financial assets classified within this category.
-These assets are subsequently measured at FV.
+The Group and the Company do not have any financial assets classified within this category.
+Equity Investments at FVOCI These assets are subsequently measured at FV.
 Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.